American Primeval: Music

 Explosions in the Sky, the post-rock band that previously worked with Berg on the Friday Night Lights film (2005) and Lone Survivor (2013), composed the series music.
 Netflix Music has released the series' soundtrack.

 Release

 The miniseries premiered on Netflix on January 9, 2025.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, American Primeval has a critic approval rating of 72% based on 60 reviews, with an average rating of 6.5/10.
 The website's critics consensus reads, "Handsomely shot and thoroughly grim, American Primeval drives home its point about a nation's bone-deep savagery to persuasive, and sometimes deadening, effect".
 Metacritic, which uses a weighted average, assigned a score of 59 out of 100 based on 27 critics, indicating "mixed or average" reviews.
-The Internet Movie Database (IMDB) rates the show at 8.0/10 based on a weighted average of over 67,000 votes.
+The Internet Movie Database (IMDb) rates the show at 8.0/10 based on a weighted average of over 67,000 votes.

+Historical accuracy

+Barbara Jones Brown and Darren Parry of the Mormon Stories Podcast both examined the show's depiction of the Utah War era, the Mountain Meadows Massacre, and the representation of Native‑American tribes.
+They highlighted that the series mixes real events with dramatic invention, and that Brigham Young's role is overstated, stating:....Highly fictionalized – the show "examines key events … through a fictional lens" and takes liberties with personalities and motives.
+In a Netflix Tudum Behind the Scenes piece, it was mentioned that the production consulted "Mormon consultants" and other experts, yet acknowledges the series is a work of historical fiction rather than a documentary".